Frequently Asked Questions will be added and updated here!

 Q. How much is registration for a season?

 There is no registration fee.
-All that is required is a school approved coordinator.
+All that is required is a school approved designated esports coordinator (DEC).

 Q. Is it esports, eSports, or e-sports?